House Plans, Renovations, Additions, Commercial, Residential

 • The client's budget must be respected.
 Any capital improvement represents the expenditure of considerable financial resources.
 When it is a residence, it is more than likely the family's largest asset.
 When a business property, there is a cost to benefit analysis.
 Creative Design takes this responsibility very seriously.

 • Attention to all the little details ensures that the significant items are never forgotten.
-There is an old adage which apples "if you have ten minutes to cut down a tree, spend the first nine minutes sharpening the saw."
+There is an old adage which applies "if you have ten minutes to cut down a tree, spend the first nine minutes sharpening the saw."
 There is too much emotion and money at stake to "just wing it."

 • Superior projects start with superior construction documents.
 Shoddy drawings imply shoddy work is acceptable.